Home | Walking Holidays | Southern England | South Downs Way

 Winchester to Eastbourne 104 miles/167 km

-We offer 4 itineraries covering the whole route from Winchester to Eastbourne, a journey from England’s ancient capital to the coast.
-This classic trail weaves through rolling chalk downland and peaceful woodlands, before traversing the dramatic white cliffs of the Seven Sisters.
+We offer 4 itineraries covering the full route from Winchester to Eastbourne, a journey from England’s ancient capital to the coast.
+Walk through rolling chalk downland, peaceful woodlands, and past historic villages before finishing with the dramatic clifftop scenery of the Seven Sisters.

 South Downs Way West: Winchester to Amberley